LanFly/tGFX/README.md

 - Cross platform
 - No dependence
 - Support canvas rendering
-- Support real-time rendering (No memory mode)
+- Support real-time rendering (No canvas mode)
 - Monochrome, 565, RGB, RGBA color support (under development)

 ## How to use Font